Electricity Transmission Grids

 One major issue for many countries setting out to add nuclear capacity to their infrastructure is the size of their grid system.
 Many nuclear power plants are larger than the fossil fuel plants they supplement or replace, and it does not make sense to have any generating unit more than about one tenth the capacity of the grid (maybe 15% if there is high reserve capacity).
 This is so that the plant can be taken offline for refueling or maintenance, or due to unforeseen events.
 The grid capacity and quality may also be considered regionally, as with Jordan for instance.
 In many situations, as much investment in the grid may be needed as in the power plant(s).

 In Europe, the power transmission system operating body ENTSO-E, comprising 41 TSOs from 34 countries, has assessed the ability of Europe's grid networks to become a single internal energy market.
 This will require some $128 billion in new and upgraded power lines on order to meet the EU's renewables and energy market integration goals.
 It identified 100 power bottlenecks standing in the way, with 80% of them relating to the challenge of integrating renewable energy sources such as wind and solar power into national grids.
+One goal (set in 2002) is to have a level of interconnection for each country at lest equivalent to 10% of its generating capacity, to achieve trans-EU electricity infrastructure.
+This is far from being achieved in 2013, but the above investment will bring it about for all EU countries except Spain.

 Germany is a prime example, having its traditional fossil fuel and nuclear power generation plants in the south, with lines spreading from there to the rest of the country, while wind power sources are along its northern Baltic coast.
 Hence its existing north-to-south to lines have become bottlenecks, incapable of transmitting sufficient wind-generated power from the north to replace closed capacity in the south.

 Much of the European investment needs to be on refurbishment or construction of about 51,000 km of extra high voltage power lines and cables, to be clustered into 100 major investment projects dealing with the main bottlenecks.
-"The fast and massive development of renewable energy sources drives larger, more volatile, power flows over longer distances across Europe and is responsible for 80 out of 100 identified bottlenecks," according to ENTS0-E’s 2012 Ten-Year Network Development Plan.
+"The fast and massive development of renewable energy sources drives larger, more volatile, power flows over longer distances across Europe and is responsible for 80 out of 100 identified bottlenecks," according to ENTSO-E’s 2012 Ten-Year Network Development Plan.

 The TSOs said their analysis showed that extending the grid by only 1.3 percent enables the addition of 3 percent generation capacity and the integration of 125 gigawatts of renewable energy sources -- all at a cost of 2 cents per kilowatt-hour for electricity consumers over a 10 year span.
 "Cumbersome permit-granting procedures and a lack of public acceptance for power lines are presently the most relevant obstacles" facing the efforts.
 Hence ENTSO-E proposes that each EU member state should designate a single competent authority responsible for the completion of the entire permit-granting process, which would not exceed 3 years.